 COT — Colombia Time

-See what COT means, where it is used, and how to compare or convert Colombia Time to other time zones.
+See what COT means, where it is used, its UTC-5 offset, and how to compare or convert it to other time zones.

 How to Convert COT to Other Time Zones

-4. Export or share the result: After selecting a range, use the export options shown by the tool: ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is especially helpful for sending a confirmed meeting slot to a distributed sales team, adding a Colombia-based vendor call to your calendar, or sharing a link so everyone sees the time translated into their own local zone automatically.
+Export and share the result: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This makes it easy to send a confirmed time block to a distributed team so each person sees the meeting in their own local time without manual conversion.

 About Colombia Time (COT)

-COT stands for Colombia Time, the standard time used in Colombia.
-Its exact offset is UTC-05:00, which means local time in COT is 5 hours behind Coordinated Universal Time and does not vary seasonally.
+COT stands for Colombia Time.
+Its standard offset is UTC-5, which means local time in COT is five hours behind Coordinated Universal Time.

 COT and Daylight Saving Time